hackerstolz/foodhacks-apis/minodes/README.md

 We provide an API that give you proximity data of any Wifi device (phone, laptop, printer, etc.) at specific positions (3 at the hackathon venue).
 We want you to build uses cases on top of it!
 Think about blending different use cases together, to build hacks and apps for the (food) retail of the future.

-Just some random projects idea:
+Just some random projects ideas:
  - Build a live heat-map of a supermarket (a.k.a the hackathon location) e.g.: By Trilitaration
  - Use the proximity data to enable a rich customer journey a.k.a WIFI Beacons
  - Build a system that alerts you when some customers are coming into the store